erkin/ponysay/README.md

 ### Package building dependencies

+`zip`: used to create one executable with all sources

 `gzip`: used for compressing manuals (suppressable with `./configure --without-info-compression --without-man-compression`)

 `texinfo`: used for building info manual (suppressable with `./configure --without-info`)